mumodann/Bits-0f-C0de/README.md

 ## Built With

-My personal blogpage <a href="http://blogs.soumya-jit.tech/" target="_blank">blogs.soumyajit.tech</a> which features some of my developer blog posts and experiences.<br/>
+My personal blogpage <a href="" target="_blank">ke.robinhood.</a> My experiences In the eastern part of the Silicon Savannah as it approaches its Epoch<br/>

 This project was built using these technologies.